isomerpages/ura-address/_guidelines/Street and Building Names.md

 * Retains the history of the building or the area
 * Is unique, reasonably short and easy to pronounce, spell and remember

-We encourage applicants to read through the naming principles and guidelines in the Handbooks below.
+<p align="justify">We encourage applicants to read through the naming principles and guidelines in the Handbooks below.</p>

 <div class="row">
 <a href="https://www.ura.gov.sg/Corporate/Guidelines/-/media/932EC294D97B4918BBB4F83307A90BB6.ashx"><img src="/images/Building%20Name%20Handbook.png" style="margin-left:150px;margin-right: 50px;width:200px"></a>